GonzoDMX/Secure_Login_Demo/README.md

 Password: Password123
 ```

-## Note for Security testing
+## IMPORTANT: Notes for Security testing
-This demonstration is a bit contrived.
+This demonstration is optimized it for portability.
+The HTTP Server does not implement any kind of multithreading so it is highly vulnerable to DOS attacks.
+Simply connecting from two separate web browsers will cause problems.
+Additionally, I chose not to implement a proper database for storing user accounts information.
+Again, the choice was in order to make this program more portable.
 Since you will be running the server locally it would be relatively easy to reverse engineer the security by reading the source code.
 For testing purposes lets assume that your only access point is the web browser / network, as would be the case if this were a deployed website.

+Lastly, and maybe it doesn't need to be said, this program is not fit for production.
+It might be a suitable example for lightweight hobby projects running on a local network.
+However, consider yourself warned, if you use this code to deploy a website you're gonna have a bad time.

 ---